About Chocolate Guinness Cupcakes with Baileys Frosting

 - Keeping speed on low, slowly beat in cream cheese.
 I'd recommend cutting the cream cheese into 4-5 pieces and mixing in one piece at a time.

-- Finally, add in the Baileys Irish Cream.
+Finally, add in the Baileys Irish Cream and whip until smooth.
 This frosting is very forgiving and easy to balance to your tastes.
 You can add up to 6 tablespoons of Baileys (total) or up to 5 cups of powdered sugar (total) to get the flavor and consistency you'd like.